GitNabCoiner/lnPixi/README.md

 Get idea of how to initally price lightning channels.
 demo: https://einseins11.de/lnpixi/

-Ugly, unefficient code, which builds a heap of html files, that may be served to a browser.
+Ugly, unefficient and buggy code, which builds a heap of html files, that may be served to a browser.

 Those sites shall show all channels of a lightning network node.
 With each channel comes a bunch of numbers, which represent: